Jbleezy/BO1-Reimagined/README.md

 * Fixed teleporters showing they were ready to use again too early after teleporting through them

 ### Ascension
+* The easter egg song teddy bears will float up and rotate around while the song is active

 #### Sidequest
 * Completable with 1-4 players